DKFZ-ODCF/RNAseqWorkflow/README.md

 ##### Conda Environment

 The [Conda](https://conda.io/docs/)-environment is work in progress.
-The current version of the file than is delivered as an outlook differs from our current production environment is some aspects:
+The current version of the file that is delivered as an "outlook" differs from our current production environment is some aspects:

   * Jemultiplexer is yet missing from Conda
   * qualimap is not available in version 2.2.1 in Conda.
 Instead the environment contains version 2.2.2a.
   * Rather than R 3.0.0 the conda environment uses R 3.1.2.

 The environment is not tested.
+Furthermore we noticed that Conda environments can sometimes not be restored, even if the "bioconda-legacy" channel is used.

 #### ... the reference data